willbackslash/willbackslash.github.io/_posts/2021-01-16-using_feature_flags_django_waffle.markdown

 If you are reading this post probably you already have a Django project where you want to start using features flags.

-Recently I did a research of libraries to implement feature flags on django and I found a couple of options but I decided to use django-waffle because the setup it's very simple and you can start creating flags imediatly
+Recently I did a research of libraries to implement feature flags on django and I found a couple of options but I decided to use django-waffle because the setup it's very simple and you can start creating flags immediatly

 ## Set up of django waffle